VFM-Loc: Training-Free Cross-View Geo-Localization via Aligning Discriminative Visual Hierarchies: Experiments

-We conduct a systematic ablation study to validate each component of VFM-Loc.
+\textbf{Effectiveness of the proposed modules.} We conduct a systematic ablation study to validate each component of VFM-Loc.
 As reported in Table \ref{tab:ablation_incremental_full}, the vanilla DINOv3 features yield only 21.56\% R@1 (drone→satellite), underscoring the challenge posed by the cross-view domain gap.
 Replacing average pooling with class token pooling, a classification mechanism provided in Dinov3, offers a slight gain (+4.84\% R@1), but remains far from satisfactory for practical usage.

 The introduction of our SMA module brings a dramatic improvement.
 By aligning the two domains via PCA and OP, SMA boosts the best R@1 to 73.30\%, an absolute gain of +51.74\% over the baseline.
-This dramatic increase indicates that the primary obstacle for zero-shot cross-view localization is not a lack of semantic discriminability in the foundation model, but the statistical discrepancy between the two viewing domains.
+This dramatic increase indicates that the primary obstacle for training-free cross-view localization is not a lack of semantic discriminability in the foundation model, but the statistical discrepancy between the two viewing domains.
 SMA effectively aligns the feature manifolds of drone and satellite imagery into a common metric space, enabling robust retrieval without any task-specific training.

 The integration of GeM pooling and R‑MAC further refines the representation.
 The complete pipeline (SMA + GeM + R-MAC) achieves 74.42\% R@1 on drone→satellite and 90.44\% R@1 on satellite→drone retrieval, surpassing the baseline by +52.86\% and +76.89\%, respectively.
-The results confirm that SMA alleviates the fundamental domain gap, while GeM and R-MAC consistently enhance feature saliency, collectively enabling accurate zero-shot CVGL.
+The results confirm that SMA alleviates the fundamental domain gap, while GeM and R-MAC consistently enhance feature saliency, collectively enabling accurate training-free CVGL.